tobybear/ZillaLib/Emscripten/README.md

 If your game doesn't show up properly, make sure to check your browsers debug console (usually F12 key).
 Changing certain project properties (name, asset settings) might invalidate the filename references in the generated test HTML file.
 To re-create the HTML file, just delete it inside the Debug-emscripten or Release-emscripten subdirectory and re-run the build process.

+# Updating Emscripten
+After updating emscripten or parts of it, make sure to delete the directories 'build', 'build-debug' and 'cache' inside your local ZillaLib directory under the Emscripten sub-directory.